(a) The definitions in this subdivision apply to this section.

 (b) A contract established under paragraph (a) may provide for compensation of the private entity through a fee established under paragraph (c).

 (d) Receipts from the convenience fee shall be deposited in the North Star account established in subdivision 7.
-Notwithstanding section 16A.1285, subdivision 2, receipts credited to the account are appropriated to the office for payment to the contracted private entity under paragraph (a).
-In lieu of depositing the receipts in the North Star account, the office can directly transfer the receipts to the private entity or allow the private entity to retain the receipts pursuant to a contract established under this subdivision.
+Notwithstanding section 16A.1285, subdivision 2, receipts credited to the account are appropriated to the department for payment to the contracted private entity under paragraph (a).
+In lieu of depositing the receipts in the North Star account, the department can directly transfer the receipts to the private entity or allow the private entity to retain the receipts pursuant to a contract established under this subdivision.

-(e) The office shall report to the chairs and ranking minority members of the house of representatives and senate committees with jurisdiction over state government finance by January 15 of each odd-numbered year regarding the convenience fee receipts and the status of North Star projects and online government information services developed and supported by convenience fee receipts.
+(e) The department shall report to the chairs and ranking minority members of the house of representatives and senate committees with jurisdiction over state government finance by January 15 of each odd-numbered year regarding the convenience fee receipts and the status of North Star projects and online government information services developed and supported by convenience fee receipts.

 Official Publication of the State of Minnesota